 Mr. Kunselman also provides general counseling and litigation services for a wide range of business owners.
 Mr. Kunselman’s versatility as a litigator has been proven by such representative matters as representation of a shareholder in a dispute among the shareholders and directors of RMS Titanic, Inc., which owns the salvage rights to the wreck of the Titanic; the successful prosecution and resolution of an action by landowners to establish their title to oil and gas rights; the successful defense of a preliminary injunction claim in the energy sector; the successful enforcement of covenants not to compete against departing members of a radiology practice group; the successful prosecution and resolution of a trademark infringement dispute; the successful defense and resolution of a confession of judgment claim against the purchaser of a business; the successful defense and resolution of an alleged securities fraud class action; a number of multi-million dollar results on behalf of severely injured persons in personal injury matters; the successful prosecution and resolution of legal malpractice claims; and the successful prosecution and resolution of a contract manufacturing dispute.

-Mr. Kunselman is the author of Pennsylvania Commercial Litigation (Pittsburgh: The Legal Intelligencer, 2014-2016), now in its third edition, that provides an overview of the primary causes of action in Pennsylvania commercial cases.
+Mr. Kunselman is the author of Pennsylvania Commercial Litigation (Pittsburgh: The Legal Intelligencer, 2014-2017), now in its fourth edition, that provides an overview of the primary causes of action in Pennsylvania commercial cases.
 The book also serves as a primer on minimizing risks for transactional attorneys and business owners.

 Mr. Kunselman has been with Strassburger McKenna Gutnick & Gefsky since 1994 and became a shareholder in 1998.
 He is the 2015 recipient of the Allegheny County Bar Association’s Professionalism Award.